 - Perform individual presentations and leading the seminar discussion

 - Demonstrate an ability to produce critical accounts of the literature, paying appropriate attention to both formal and contextual issues

 Total of 20 weeks teaching with 2 hours classroom contact per week in seminars.

 Scope and syllabus

-This course aims to provide an introduction to the pre-modern and modern literatures of South Asia.
-During the course students will encounter a wide variety of literary aesthetic practices which make up the plural tradition of South Asian Literature.
-While you will not be expected to develop linguistic proficiency in a South Asian language, course materials will incorporate texts in translation.
+This module aims to provide an introduction to the pre-modern and modern literatures of South Asia.
+During the module students will encounter a wide variety of literary aesthetic practices which make up the plural tradition of South Asian Literature.
+While you will not be expected to develop linguistic proficiency in a South Asian language, module materials will incorporate texts in translation.
 A variety of literary styles and forms will be studied, and seminars will require close reading and discussion of key texts as well as contextualisation in terms of broader literary, historical and cultural trends.

 A critical response report of 800-1,000 words to be submitted on day 1, week 6, term 1 (10%); an essay of 3,000 words to be submitted on day 5, week 1, term 2 (30%); a critical response report of 800-1,000 words to be submitted on day 1, week 6, term 2 (10%); an essay of 4,000 words to be submitted on day 1, week 1, term 3 (40%); a 1-15 minute oral presentation during the year (10%).